dellisd/spatial-k/docs/turf.md

 # Turf

-[Turfjs](https://turfjs.org) is a spatial analysis library for JavaScript applications and the `turf` module contains a Kotlin port of it with support for Kotlin Multiplatform projects, as well as a Java API.
+[Turfjs](https://turfjs.org) is a spatial analysis library for JavaScript applications and the `turf` module contains a Kotlin port of it with support for Kotlin Multiplatform projects.

 This module makes use of the classes defined in the [`geojson`](geojson/) module as the GeoJson inputs to many of the turf functions.